 Ireland is one of the leading Research, Development and Innovation (RDI) locations in the world.
 It offers the ideal commercial, political and social environment for companies to carry out successful and profitable RDI activities.
 This has attracted global leaders in key high-tech industries to undertake RDI projects in areas such as Pharmaceuticals, Bio Technology, Medical Devices, ICT and Financial Services.

 An exceptional level of collaboration between industry, academia, state agencies and regulatory authorities drives Ireland’s dynamic RDI sector.
 This is supported by a highly pro-business government policy.
+The Innovation 2020 strategy on R&D, science and technology aims for Ireland to become a Global Innovation Leader.

 A world-class research system, designed to work with and for the benefit of industry, is being further developed thanks to an unprecedented investment of €8.2 billion under the Irish government’s strategy for Science Technology and Innovation.